AppStateESS/phpwebsite/javascript/editors/FCKeditor/readme.txt

 --> DO NOT remove the license.txt file. <--

-The custom.js allows you to change the default options for FCKeditor.
+The custom.php allows you to change the default options for FCKeditor.
 It must reside in the editor directory.

-This editor was tested in Firefox and occasionally would crash the program so beware.

 Also, the word 'content' is restricted.
 Do not use it as the name of your text area.

 Please see the Editors.txt file in the docs/ directory for more information.

+One final word: FCK's ease of use is due to the hard work of the FCKeditor team.
+If one of the main reasons you enjoy working in phpWebSite is because of the editor, PLEASE support (i.e. send money to) the FCKeditor team.